error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/theory/SegmentedSpacetimeandtheNaturalBoundaryofBlackHoles-ImplicationsfortheCosmicCensorshipConjecture.md

 like gravity or acceleration.
 Its constant operation makes it a useful reference in experiments and theories.

-In this analysis, we consider a clock with a growth factor based on the golden ratio (ϕ), which leads to a spiral structure.
+In this analysis, we consider a clock with a growth factor based on the Golden Ratio (ϕ), which leads to a spiral structure.
 When the radius equals 1, the spiral's structure almost aligns with the circle's circumference.
 At this point, we observe an interesting relationship between ϕ, Pi (π), and the circle's circumference: